-Pilot Pen reached out to collaborate on the release of their new Fude Makase & Shunpitsu collections for October 2021, and it was so easy to work with them as our brand values and missions were so aligned.
-Pilot aspires to create writing tools to connect handwriting with the art or writing.
-The Psycho Letterer aspires to demonstrate & teach lettering as a creative outlet as a creative skill that can be used to ground yourself & create a safe space for your thoughts.
+PILOT aspires to create writing tools to connect handwriting with the art of writing.
+The Psycho Letterer aspires to demonstrate & teach lettering as a creative outlet and skill that can be used to ground yourself & create a safe space for your thoughts.

-The project consisted of creating a guide and imagery that would make learning brush lettering approachable while demonstrating the multiple ways it can be used, mainly bullet journaling.
+The project consisted of creating a guide and imagery that would make learning brush lettering approachable while demonstrating the multiple ways it can be used, mainly bullet journalling.

 What is Brush Lettering?